Persistent carbene: Preparation methods

 NHCs are often strongly basic (the pKa value of the conjugate acid of an imidazol-2-ylidene was measured at ca. 24) and react with oxygen.
-Clearly these reactions are performed using air-free techniques, avoiding compounds of even moderate acidity.
-Although imidazolium salts are stable to nucleophilic addition, other non-aromatic salts are not (i.e. formamidinium salts).

-In these cases, strong unhindered nucleophiles are avoided whether they are generated in situ or are present as an impurity in other reagents (such as LiOH in BuLi).

-Several approaches have been developed in order to prepare stable carbenes, these are outlined below.
+Their synthesis, then must be performed free of air and compounds of even moderate acidity.

+Conversely, provided rigorously dry, relatively non-acidic and air-free materials are used, stable carbenes are reasonably robust to handling per se.